hdShang/arxiv-daily/docs/cs-CL/2025-08-08/papers/250806600v1-browsecomp-plus-a-more-fair-and-transparent-evaluation-benchmark-of-.md

 ---
 layout: default
-title: BrowseComp-Plus: A More Fair and Transparent Evaluation Benchmark of Deep-Research Agent
+title: "BrowseComp-Plus: A More Fair and Transparent Evaluation Benchmark of Deep-Research Agent"
 ---

 # BrowseComp-Plus: A More Fair and Transparent Evaluation Benchmark of Deep-Research Agent